CM-Well/CM-Well/docs/API.Auth.InvalidateCache.md

 ## Description ##

-CM-Well manages a cache with authentication information for better performance.
-If you've made a change to authentication information such as creating a new user, creating a new role or changing a password, and you want the change to take immediate effect, you will need to refresh this cache.
+CM-Well manages a cache with authorization information for better performance.
+If you've made a change to authorization information such as creating a new user, creating a new role or changing a password, and you want the change to take immediate effect, you will need to refresh this cache.
 You do this by calling the **invalidate-cache** API.

 >**Notes:**
 >* You will need an access token with admin permissions to call this API.